The 4K HDR Content on Netflix You Need to Check Out

 Summary: There are some 4K Ultra HD movies available for HDR on Netflix.
-Here we will show you how to access 4K HDR content on Netflix, list the best 4K HDR movies and recommend you a great 4K player.
+In this article we will show you how to access those 4K HDR content on Netflix, download them as 1080p videos, then upscale the downloaded 1080p videos to 4K, and also the best 4K media player to play back those videos either on a PC or 4K TV at home.

 Netflix has a reputation for being an excellent place to binge-watch entire seasons of awesome TV shows without any interruptions.
 But while binge-watching is what most people use Netflix for, there’s an ever-growing percentage of viewers that subscribe to the service almost exclusively for the movies.
 Not just any movies, mind you, but movies available to watch in glorious 4K HDR (high dynamic range) quality.
 Unfortunately, sometimes it can be a bit tricky to find these movies but don’t worry because we’re here to help.
 With that in mind, let’s first talk a bit about how you can access Netflix HDR content and then we’re going to list some of the best HDR movies on Netflix available right now.
 We’re also going to discuss our favorite 4K multimedia player so make sure to read until the end.